Seizures and Epilepsy

 - If aura occurs, move client to a safe private area and protect from environmental injury.

-- During seizure: do not restrain, do not insert objects into mouth, protect head, loosen tight clothing, and time the event.
+- During seizure: do not restrain, do not insert objects into mouth, protect head, loosen tight clothing, remove nearby hazards/glasses/neck items when feasible, and time the event.

 - Escalate immediately for status epilepticus and support emergency response workflow.

-- After seizure: side-lying recovery position, airway confirmation, vital signs/neuro checks, reorientation, calm communication, and documentation of event characteristics and recovery time.
+- After seizure: side-lying recovery position, airway confirmation, vital signs/neuro checks, reorientation, calm communication, and documentation of aura presence, onset time, active-duration time, and postictal recovery length.

 - Maintain inpatient seizure precautions when indicated (ready oxygen/suction equipment, bed in low position, agency-based side-rail precautions).